Portuguese settlement in Chittagong: End of settlement

 In 1632, the Mughal army expelled the Portuguese from the Satgaon (Hooghly), owing to Portuguese association with the slave trade, kidnapping and refusal to support Shah Jahan.
 In 1666, the Mughal viceroy Shaista Khan retook control of Chittagong after defeating the Arakanese in a naval war.
 The Mughal conquest of Chittagong brought an end to the Portuguese dominance of more than 130 years in the port city.
 The conquest of the port of Chittagong was similarly aimed mainly at driving Arakanese slave raiders out of Bengal.

 The Mughals attacked the Arakanese from the jungle with a 6500-man army supported by 288 ships of war bound for the seizure of Chittagong harbour.
 After three days of battle, the Arakanese surrendered.
 Chittagong promptly became the capital of the new Government.

 This battle involved movement across both land and water.
 To combat the pirates' skill over water, the Mughals called for the support of Dutch ships from Batavia.
 Before the Dutch ships reached the coast of Chittagong, the battle had already ended.
 To carry soldiers, Shaista Khan constructed several large ships and a large number of galleys.
 After the Mughals took Chittagong, the Portuguese moved to the Ferengi Bazaar in Dhaka.
 Descendants of the Portuguese still reside in these places.

 Other settlements

 From Chittagong, the Portuguese proceeded to establish settlements in other Bengali ports and cities, notably Satgaon, Bandel and Dhaka.
 Satgaon became known as Porto Pequeno (Little Haven).
 Portogola in Old Dhaka hosted the city's Portuguese community.

 Spreading of Christianity

 Christianity spread across Bengal by the Portuguese traders along with the Christian missionaries.
 Although Christianity had already reached Ancient India with Thomas the Apostle in 52 CE, the Portuguese set up the first Christian churches in Chittagong.
-The Portuguese merchants, most of whom were Christian, called Chittagong as Porto Grande de Bengala.
 In 1498, Christian explorer Vasco de Gama travelled Bengal.